mmmanyfold/playground-coffeeshop/README.md

 # playground-coffeeshop

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to share playground with the world.

 ## Development Mode